vikp6/Interactive-Lab-Hub/Lab 2/README.md

 Idea:
 For this part of the lab, the goal was to make the season selector more interactive and add an additional element.
 To make it more interactive, I decided to use the proximity/gesture sensor.
 This was quite straightforward to setup and once I did, it was easy to get codex values for up, down, left, and right.
 Using this I decided to allow left/right gesture to control switching the seasons.
 Also, I added a feature where you can input a date such as your birthday and figure out how many days/hours until it.

+Code:
+The updated clock code can be found in the filed custom_clock_2.py

 Video:
 Here I am including two links that are videos for my features. https://drive.google.com/file/d/1hzo4HgVrqywgUVizoeacE5aMnqYeIzZ1/view?usp=sharing